A motorcyclist, a 'jack-of-all-trades': the victims of California railyard massacre | Entertainment

 A motorcyclist, a 'jack-of-all-trades': the victims of California railyard massacre

-Authorities were still investigating the motive of the employee who shot himself after opening fire at about 6:30 a.m. on Wednesday as the work day was beginning at a light-rail maintenance yard in San Jose, the heart of Silicon Valley.
+Authorities are still investigating the motive of the employee who shot himself after opening fire at about 6:30 a.m. on Wednesday as the work day was beginning at a light-rail maintenance yard in the heart of Silicon Valley.
 Lane, 63, was a husband, father, grandfather, and a brother to five siblings, said his childhood friend Brad Fisher, a truck driver, in a telephone interview.

-To his friends, Lars Kepler Lane - also known as "Keppy" - was a laid back, ordinary guy who liked to spend time with family and take on projects outside his work at the Valley Transportation Authority.
-On Wednesday, Lane was one of nine people shot dead at the Northern California railyard where he worked when a transit employee opened fire on his coworkers.
+To his friends, Lars Kepler Lane - also known as "Keppy" - was a laid back, ordinary guy who liked to spend time with family and take on projects outside his work at Valley Transportation Authority in San Jose, California.
+On Wednesday, Lane was one of nine people shot dead at the Northern California railyard where he worked when an employee opened fire on his coworkers.
 Also among the dead were an avid motorcyclist, a beloved supervisor and a young father.
-Authorities were still investigating the motive of the employee who shot himself after opening fire at about 6:30 a.m. on Wednesday as the work day was beginning at a light-rail maintenance yard in San Jose, the heart of Silicon Valley.
+Authorities are still investigating the motive of the employee who shot himself after opening fire at about 6:30 a.m. on Wednesday as the work day was beginning at a light-rail maintenance yard in the heart of Silicon Valley.

 Lane, 63, was a husband, father, grandfather, and a brother to five siblings, said his childhood friend Brad Fisher, a truck driver, in a telephone interview.
 He was "an ordinary guy who did extraordinary things," Fisher said.
-An avid bicyclist and a "jack of all trades," Lane often loved doing projects at home like building a pool in his backyard.
-Fisher, 66, said Lane was proud of his work at the VTA, and one time showed Fisher around the rail yard, even letting him operate a train for a minute for fun.
+An avid bicyclist and a "jack-of-all-trades," Lane loved doing projects at home like building a pool in his backyard.
+Fisher, 66, said Lane was proud of his work at VTA, and one time showed Fisher around the railyard, even letting him operate a train for a minute for fun.

-The last time Fisher saw Lane was at his house for Thanksgiving about a decade ago.
-When Fisher heard the news about the shooting yesterday, he called his friend and got his voicemail, later hearing the tragic news from Lane's brother.
+When Fisher heard the news about the shooting yesterday, he called his friend and got his voicemail, later learning of his friend's death from Lane's son.
 "It was like a sucker punch to the gut," Fisher said.

-Indian-born Taptejdeep Singh, 36, was always looking to help people – a trait that cost him dearly on Wednesday, family friend Kashmir Singh Shahi said in a telephone interview.
-"Many people are now saying he told us: 'go under the desk.'
-And the shooter noticed he was doing some activity and that’s how he become a target," said Shahi, a community outreach coordinator at the Gurdwara Sahib in Fremont.
+Indian-born Taptejdeep Singh, 36, was a father of two and a "noble person" who enjoyed playing cricket, said his friend Kashmir Singh Shahi, a community outreach coordinator at the Gurdwara Sahib in Fremont.
+Singh was active in his Sikh community and frequently volunteered at the gurdwara, his friend said.

-Taptejdeep Singh was a father of two and a "noble person" who frequently volunteered at the gurdwara and also enjoyed playing cricket, added his friend, who spent time with the family on Wednesday.
-"His mom is in pretty bad shape.
-The little daughter, she was looking around, because there is a time when her dad comes home," said Shahi.
+He was always looking to help people – a trait that cost him dearly on Wednesday, his family said.
+"From what we have heard, he reacted quickly to get colleagues into secure offices, and was frantically calling others who would have been coming in for a shift change to warn them about the shooter," his brother Karman Singh said in a statement.
+"We understand that he was attempting to secure his building when he was killed."

 Paul Delacruz Megia, 42, left behind three children, local television station KRON4 News reported.
 Megia was remembered by friends on social media for his good humor.
 In a Facebook post, his childhood friend Monica Lennon wrote that Megia had a "special twinkle" in his eye and told "dorky jokes."
 "Thank you for making my life so much brighter because of your infectious smile," Lennon wrote.